CasterCodes/OOP-PHP/README.md

 require_once './person.php';

 /**
- * A Child class to the person class
+ - A Child class to the person class
- * The student class inherits the properties and methods of the parent class person
+ - The student class inherits the properties and methods of the parent class person
- * the can be achieved using the extends keyword
+ - This can be achieved using the extends keyword
- *

  */

  class Student extends Person {